 Mark A. Hartzband, M.D. | Orthopedic Surgeon Paramus NJ

 Dr. Hartzband was one of the first surgeons to perform minimally invasive hip and knee replacements.
-He has pioneered many of today’s surgical techniques including two-incision hip replacement and quadriceps sparing knee replacement.
-Dr. Hartzband has helped developed some of the industry’s most advanced orthopaedic implants including a gender knee and hip specifically designed for a female’s anatomy.
+As an orthopedic surgeon, he has pioneered many of today’s surgical techniques, including the two-incision hip replacement and the quadriceps-sparing knee replacement.
+Dr. Hartzband has helped developed some of the industry’s most advanced orthopaedic implants, including a gender knee and hip specifically designed for a female’s anatomy.

-In addition to being medical director and founder of Hartzband Center for Hip & Knee Replacement, he serves as Director of the prestigious Joint Replacement Service at Hackensack University Medical Center and is the Director of the Bone & Joint Center at Holy Name Medical Center.
-Dr. Hartzband lectures nationally and internationally, he has authored numerous articles and book chapters on topics relating to total hip and knee arthroplasty, minimally-invasive techniques and computer assisted surgical navigation.
+In addition to being medical director and founder of the Hartzband Center for Hip & Knee Replacement, he serves as Director of the prestigious Joint Replacement Service at Hackensack University Medical Center and is the Director of the Bone & Joint Center at Holy Name Medical Center.
+Dr. Hartzband is a prestigious orthopedic surgeon who lectures nationally and internationally.
+He has authored numerous articles and book chapters on topics relating to total hip and knee arthroplasty, minimally-invasive techniques and computer-assisted surgical navigation.

 After receiving his medical degree from McGill University in 1978, Dr. Hartzband completed a two-year general surgery residency followed by an orthopeadic residency at the Montefiore Hospital/Albert Einstein College of Medicine in New York.
 He received his board certification from the American Board of Orthopaedic Surgery in 1986, is a Fellow of the American Academy of Orthopaedic Surgeons and is an active member of the American Association of Hip and Knee Surgeons.